Charli XCX Teases Fans In See-Through Underwear That She Has Shot Something Special

 1ST MET GALA DOWN!!!!
 THANK YOU @JPGAULTIEROFFICIAL FOR MAKING ME FEEL SO FREE AND VIBRANT AND ALIVE IN THIS AMAZING GOWN.
 THANK YOU YO THE ENTIRE GANG WHO MADE THIS HAPPEN!!! @thegriceisright @tinadidit @emikaneko @erierilady @sampringle @kvrowley ???? and thank you @voguemagazine for having me!!!!! ????

 Last week, she attended her first ever Met Gala event.
 She wore a bright yellow dress designed by John Paul Gaultier.
 The theme for this year’s ball was “Camp: Notes on Fashion.”
-Even though Charli’s garment wasn’t as over over-the-top as others, she still stood out on the night.
+Even though Charli’s garment wasn’t as over the top as others, she still stood out on the night.
 The tassels wrapped around her waist made her look seem like this would be 2019’s equivalent of Beauty and the Beast’s character Belle and looked very fairytale, which The Inquisitr noted.

 In April, Charli celebrated the sixth anniversary of the release of her debut album, True Romance, via her Instagram account.
-The record, which was released in 2013, peaked at No. 85 in the U.K. Her second studio album, Sucker, went top 20 and achieved the worldwide hit, “Boom Clap.”
+The record, which was released in 2013, peaked at No. 85 in the U.K. Her second studio album, Sucker, went top 20 and included the worldwide hit “Boom Clap.”

 In 2017, XCX released two mixtapes — Number 1 Angel and Pop 2.